fabrice-Manzi/oracle_pdb_ass_II_29462_fabrice/README.md

 ## TASKS BREAKDOWN
 I worked on 3 main tasks in this assignment.
 ### TASK1: Creation of new pluggable database(PDB).
-As the screenshot below illustrate, i created a new pluggable database named **fa_pdb_29462** and then opened it.
+As the screenshot below illustrate, I created a new pluggable database named **fa_pdb_29462** and then opened it.
 --------------------------------
 After the creation of new PDB, I created a user inside that PDB with username of **fabrice_plsqlauca_29462** and granted all privileges on the PDB. the next screenshot shows the commands for the user creation in sql*plus.
 --------------------------------